devchallenges-io/curriculum/4-frontend-libraries/1-react.js/2-setting-up-react.md

 ## Folder Structure Best Practices for React Projects

 A well-organized folder structure is essential for any React project.
 It helps manage code efficiently, improves collaboration among team members, and allows for easy scalability as the project grows.
-In this article, we will explore proven folder structure patterns that are suitable for different project sizes and complexities.
+In this lesson, we will explore proven folder structure patterns that are suitable for different project sizes and complexities.

 ### Basic Structure for Small Projects